Charolas/PROJECT-SKYRIM/README.md

 ### Start Skyrim
 Start the game and exit once you're in the main menu.
 This will ensure any settings files needed by Wabbajack are created in the Skyrim directory.

+### Steam Library

+If you have your Steam library in Program Files, read [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it somewhere else.
+I will not provide support to people with Skyrim in their Program Files folder.
+Locations like Documents, Downloads, Desktop, or OneDrive are NOT fine.
+The best location would be `C:\SteamLibrary` if you have a single drive, or whichever Drive Letter you have on your main Games drive.
+Such a location is also called the "root of the drive."

+### Set the Game language to English

+Just do it.
+This entire Modlist is in English and 99% of all mods you will find are also in English.
+I highly recommend playing the game in English and **I will not give support to people with a non-English game**.

+Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

 ### Download & INIs
 [Download Project Skyrim and the INI files here](https://www.nexusmods.com/skyrimspecialedition/mods/76466/?tab=description)